 If you are serious about working in the TV/ broadcast industry then here are some top tips form one of the most successful and experienced Recruiters in the London broadcast industry

-Register with specific specialist agencies like boyce broadcast and Media – they know the market, are able to give good, honest impartial advice and are also able to ensure that your application to a specific broadcaster or company is presented in the best way possible.
+Register with specific specialist agencies like Boyce Recruitment – they know the market, are able to give good, honest impartial advice and are also able to ensure that your application to a specific broadcaster or company is presented in the best way possible.

 Be realistic as you will probably find it difficult to be paid for your first job/experience in the industry.
 Beat the competition and apply for work experiences, unpaid work, as this will increase your network and enable you to be referred to other jobs in the company as well as make your cv standout when you are applying for roles.